 The Aldrich Ice Arena located at 1850 N White Bear Ave in Maplewood, MN is the current home of the Hill Murray Pioneers storied high school hockey program.
 Aldrich Arena is named after the late Gene Aldrich, whom pioneered the Minnesota State High School Hockey Tournament in 1944.
 Built in 1962, Aldich is a classic venue, and a great building at over 46 years old.
 The arena has one regulation sheet of ice measuring at 200 x 85 ft. and is open year round.
 Aldrich Arena is Ramsey County's premier spectator ice arena.
 Aldrich serves as the perfect host site for more than 100 high school hockey league and play-off games.
 The arena went down in history when it also hosted the first two High School Girls' Hockey State Tournaments before moving into Ridder Arena on the U of M campus.
 Public open skating and long-blade sessions are offered at a variety of times.
 Aldrich also serves as the host site for the Maplewood Figure Skating Club.
 The Club provides group and private skating lessons, precision line and club activities.
 In addition to ice activities.
 Aldrich Arena is the perfect facility for large group events such as craft shows, conventions, sports events, trade shows, concerts, graduations, animal shows and much more.
 The defunct CPHL St. Paul Rangers utilized Aldrich Arena for it's home practice facilities, and occassional game play.
-Back in 1995 - for it's inaugural and final season - the RHI's Minnesota Blue Ox played 12 home games at Aldrich arena.
-Before the Blue Ox game action started fans were able to enjoy in-line skating on the "concrete rink" that helped the team sell tickets for its first and final season.
+Back in 1995 - for it's inaugural and final season - the Roller Hockey International (RHI) Minnesota Blue Ox played 12 home games at Aldrich arena.
+Before the Blue Ox game action started fans were able to enjoy in-line skating on the concrete rink that helped the team sell tickets for its first and final season.
+In addition to hosting the Blue Ox, Aldrich was host to international roller hockey history when in 1996 the inaugural IIHF sanctioned in-line hockey World Championship tournament was held August 4-10th, that was eventually won by team USA defeating Canada 13-5 on August 10th.
+With the win, team USA went 6-0-0 finishing the tournament with the only unbeaten, untied record in the 11-team field.

 Aldrich arena was utilized by the NHL's Minnesota Wild for the official name unveiling.
 The announcement that the team would be called the "Wild" was made within Aldrich Arena on January 22, 1998 to a capacity crowd when a large faux puck was dropped from the ceiling at center ice with kids donning NHL uniforms encircling the center face-off circle.
 All together, Aldrich has seating capacity for over 3,400 with concert seating available up to 4,430.
 Exhibit floor space is 17,000 square feet (200' by 85').
 Non-ice rentals are available from approximately mid-March through mid-October.